A great strength of remote work? More democratic meetings

 In the “modern” business landscape, teams are made up of all types of personalities and demographics as diversity and inclusion efforts are prioritized by leadership teams.
 Through 2021 and beyond, we will only see more of this.

-In a survey on remote work conducted by my company, Owl Labs, 80% of employees say they expect to work from home for at least three days a week, indicating hybrid work is here to stay, these new workflows can level the playing field for employees, specifically those who typically wouldn’t speak up during in-person meetings.
+In a survey on remote work conducted by my company, Owl Labs, 80% of employees said they expect to work from home at least three days a week, indicating hybrid work is here to stay.
+These new workflows can level the playing field for employees, specifically those who typically wouldn’t speak up during in-person meetings.

-Therefore, the joining together of various backgrounds and communication styles will be crucial to success in the hybrid workplace and particularly, in team meetings.
+Therefore, the joining together of various backgrounds and communication styles will be crucial for success in the hybrid workplace and particularly, in team meetings.
 Here’s how the virtual setting is democratizing meetings.

 ANYONE CAN TAKE CENTER STAGE